My loved one is

 We understand that benzo detox and withdrawal symptoms can differ from one person to another.
 That’s why we’ve designed our services and facility to facilitate a smooth transition from detox to inpatient or outpatient treatment.
 Once you are ready, both mentally and physically, you can take part in individual and group therapy.
 Onsite workshops and activities are also available.

-Inpatient treatment at Agape Detox Center is held entirely on our closed and secure campus.
+Our inpatient treatment program is held entirely on our closed and secure campus.
 Following detox, clients can spend up to 3 months taking advantage of onsite counseling services.
 These services include goal-setting activities, life-planning workshops, and more.
 Cognitive behavioral therapy, dialectical behavioral therapy, and other therapy types are also offered at our detox center.

 The Agape team takes a holistic approach to promote total wellness for each of our clients.
 Before you leave treatment, we ensure that you have solid plans in place for both relapse prevention and ongoing recovery support.